 Pupil Premium Funding

 Pupil Premium funding is money allocated to the school based on the numbers of pupils in the school who are eligible for Free School Meals (FSM) or who have been in receipt of free school meals within the past six years.
-It also includes Children Looked After or children whose parents work in the forces.
+It also includes Looked After Children or Post Looked After Children, or children whose parents work in the forces.
 It is for the school to decide how the money is spent.

 This money is allocated to ensure pupils reach their full potential, both academically and socially.